pnp-software/fwprofile/README.md

 # FW Profile
 [![Build Status](https://travis-ci.org/pnp-software/fwprofile.svg?branch=master)](https://travis-ci.org/pnp-software/fwprofile)

 C Implementation of an unambiguous definition of State Machines and Activity Diagrams for Safety-Critical, Real-Time and Embedded Applications.
+See the [definition of the profile](/doc/fwprofile/FWProfile.pdf) and the [user manual](/doc/fwprofile/UserManual.pdf) of its C implementation.

 Its main features are: